 4. Video sells

 Marketers are already using video marketing to increase engagement, share testimonials, and provide detailed product demonstrations.
-The consumption of video is only going to increase — and the sales industry is noticing.
+Video consumption is only going to increase — and the sales industry is noticing.

 In the lead generation world, videos can be used to build a personal brand, send personalized follow-ups, and sales follow-ups.

-Combine the growth of video consumption with the lack of in-person meetings, and you have the perfect recipe to see video usage for lead generation explode in 2021.
+Combine the growth of video consumption with the lack of in-person meetings, and you have the perfect recipe for video usage for lead generation to explode in 2024.
 For example, videos could increase the efficacy of landing pages and lead forms.

 5. Automation is still winning